-Colonoscopy isn't perfect: About six percent of colorectal cancers are missedMarch 20th, 2014 in Cancer /
+Colonoscopy isn't perfect: About six percent of colorectal cancers are missedMarch 20, 2014 in Medicine & Health / Cancer

 About 6 percent of colorectal cancers are diagnosed within three to five years after the patient receives a clean colonoscopy report, according to a population-based study by researchers from Huntsman Cancer Institute (HCI) at the University of Utah.